contensis/docs-management-http/nodes/create-a-node.md

 }
 ```

-#### Name
+#### Slug

-A node must have at least one name for a lnaguage.
-If you attempt to create a node without a name you will get the following response:
+A node must have at least one slug for a lnaguage.
+If you attempt to create a node without a slug you will get the following response:

 ```json
 {